dlosch/bld/README.md

 This is especially handy when working with agentic coding tools or large repos where TFMs, CPM, package references, and build outputs can drift.

+## Pain points ... clean

+This is a tool to clean build output folders for (especially .net) MSBuild projects.

+### what does it do?

+It cleans build output, publishing and intermediate folders.

+Yes, you can use **dotnet clean** or **msbuild /t:clean** to clean build output from your solutions ...

+However, these tools ... well these
+- don't clean old build targets (after migrating from net8.0 to net9.0, net8.0 output doesn't get cleaned)
+- don't delete default publishing folders (which can be huge)
+- don't delete intermediate build folders (obj)
+- dotnet clean can have limitations cleaning older framework-style projects

+Yes, you can just use git/source control to nuke anything not under source control
+- not all projects are under git/source control
+- if the build output isn't below the repo, this doesn't work (dotnet\runtime)

+### what this tool does
+- traverse directories looking for .sln, .slnx, .slnf
+- process all configurations from the solution files
+- in process evaluation of properties for each project and configuration (note: the Microsoft.Build evaluation is *not* instant)
+- automatically resolves default msbuild install (typically .NET SDK) and resolves VSToolsPath for additional target files provided by Visual Studio installations (if available)
+- enables you to delete only non-current build output (TagetFramework(s) no longer referenced in proj file)
+- validates tfms for .net projects to make sure the correct stuff gets cleaned
+- by default doesn't delete, only dumps stats and the command line to delete folders.
+Nothing gets touched unless you specify --delete
+- basic support for linux

+Note:
+- global.json ... doe to the consistent /s way msbuild, dotnet msbuild, and dotnet build handle global.json ...

 ## Quick Start

 ```powershell